The Tower in Love & Relationships

 How to Read It More Precisely

 "Will we last?" and "what do I need to see?" get different Towers.
-Asked about longevity, the card is a warning about the foundation.
-Asked for insight, it's an offer: here is the pretense — look at it.
-The second question is almost always the more useful one to have asked.
+Asked whether you'll last, the card is a warning about the foundation.
+Asked for insight, it's an offer: here is the pretense, look at it.
+The second question is almost always the more useful one.

 Watch the rebuild trap.
-After a Tower event, the tempting move is restoring the relationship exactly as it was — same dynamics, same silences.
-The Tower lesson drills the clarifier call: the Three of Pentacles beside it says rebuild on honest ground; the Eight of Cups says the fallen version never fit and shouldn't be rebuilt.
+After a Tower event, the tempting move is putting the relationship back exactly as it was: same habits, same silences.
+The Tower lesson drills the clarifier call.
+The Three of Pentacles beside it says rebuild on honest ground.
+The Eight of Cups says the fallen version never fit and shouldn't be rebuilt.

 Common misread: Tower = someone cheated.
-Infidelity is one thing that can strike a tower, not what the card means.
-Read it as "a hidden fault line gave way" and let the seeker tell you which one — don't hand them an accusation.
-That restraint takes reps; practice readings are where you build it.
+Cheating is one thing that can strike a tower, not what the card means.
+Read it as "a hidden fault line gave way" and let the seeker tell you which one.
+Don't hand them an accusation.
+That restraint takes reps, and practice readings are where you build it.

 Common Questions